Winnipeg general strike: Organization

 At 11 am on Thursday, May 15, 1919, virtually the entire working population of Winnipeg went on strike.
 Around 30,000 workers in the public and private sectors walked off their jobs, and the city experienced a sudden cessation of many activities.
 The Strike Committee requested the police force, who had voted in favour of the strike, to remain on duty.
 Workers at the city waterworks also remained on the job to provide service at reduced pressure.
 Union membership had increased substantially during the spring of 1919, but most of the people who came out in support of the general strike were not union members.
 For instance, the first to leave work, at 7:00 a.m., were the telephone operators, the "hello girls" at the city telephone exchanges, who were not at this time union members.
 Also on the first day of the strike, the major organizations of returned soldiers announced their support and were active throughout the six weeks of the strike.

 In the early days of the strike, according to historian David Bercuson, "The atmosphere was almost festive, the belief in ultimate victory strong."
 Participants assembled in city parks to listen to speakers report on the progress of the strike and discuss the many related social reform issues of the time.
 To ensure that strikers were kept informed of developments, the Strike Committee also published a daily Strike Bulletin.
 This newspaper urged the strikers to remain peaceable: "The only thing the workers have to do to win this strike is to do nothing.
 Just eat, sleep, play, love, laugh, and look at the sun ...
 Our fight consists of doing no fighting."

 Women leaders played an important part in the strike.
+Women activists helped organize support networks and encouraged solidarity among striking workers.
 They encouraged female workers to go on strike, encouraged strikers in their strike efforts and built solidarity among strikers.
 Helen "Ma" Armstrong was one of two women on the Strike Committee.
 She encouraged young working women to join the strike and often spoke on street corners and at public meetings and was arrested multiple times.
 The Women's Labour League raised money to help women workers pay rent.
 Women also set up a kitchen where hundreds of meals were served every day.
 On June 12 a "ladies day" was held at Victoria Park, where women occupied seats of honour to hear a speech by J.S.
 Woodsworth promoting the emancipation of women and need for equality of the genders.

-Negotiations between members of the Strike Committee, city council and local businesses produced an arrangement to continue milk and bread deliveries.
+Negotiations between members of the Strike Committee, Winnipeg City Council and local businesses produced an arrangement to continue milk and bread deliveries.
 To make it clear that the delivery men were not strikebreakers, a small poster was printed for display on their wagons reading "PERMITTED BY AUTHORITY OF STRIKE COMMITTEE."
 Although management had suggested the cards, some said they showed the Strike Committee was trying to take control of the city.